Supporting Our Business and Community

 2017 – Featured Speaker at Global Tourism Convention, Anaheim California

-2017 or 2018 – The annual Southern Ocean Made Surf & Sip Brew Trail was born, featuring local craft breweries and surf lifestyle artisans
+2017 – The annual Southern Ocean Made Surf & Sip Brew Trail was born, featuring local craft breweries and surf lifestyle artisans

 2018 – Became a trusted verifier for Google